Apply

 Covid-19 Health and Safety

-Wallace House will adhere to the University of Michigan’s Covid-19 protocol put in place for all students, staff and faculty.
-This currently includes Covid-19 vaccine and booster requirements and adhering to the guidance from the Centers for Disease Control and Prevention and the Michigan Department of Health and Human Services.
+Wallace House adheres to the University of Michigan’s Covid-19 protocol put in place for all students, staff and faculty and guided by directives from the Centers for Disease Control and Prevention and the Michigan Department of Health and Human Services.

 Next Steps